SyNdicateFoundation/.github/profile/README.md

 - **Helping Others**: One of the major values for us is helping each other.
 We believe that without helping, we will never reach the next levels.

 ## 🚨 Reporting Issues
-- If you encounter any issues or have concerns about our community's impact, please reach out to us.
+- If you encounter any issues or have concerns about our foundation's impact, please reach out to us.
 We take all issues seriously and are committed to resolving them promptly.

 🌐 Stay Connected
-- Stay updated on our latest projects and community news.
+- Stay updated on our latest projects and foundation news.
 Join our Discord server

 🙌 Thank You
-Thank you for being a part of the Xenon Community!
+Thank you for being a part of the SyNdicate foundation!
 Together, let's build a future of innovation and collaboration.

-## Happy coding! ;) [1/5/2024 - 1402/10/15] 3:05 PM IRST (Asia/Tehran)
+## Happy coding! ;) [12/31/2023 - 1402/11/10] 3:05 PM IRST (Asia/Tehran)